-September 2022 hasn't been kind to the S&P 500.
-It just had one of its worst weeks of the year (from September 12th-16th) and has now declined a total of 19.25% in 2022.
+October 2022 was a rebound month for the S&P 500 as it finished the month up 8.0%.
+However, it has still fallen YTD in 2022.
 While that can make checking your portfolio balance a painful experience, it also means that long-term investors have a great opportunity to invest in the S&P 500 index while it's essentially “on sale.”

 Thankfully, you don't have to buy every single stock in the S&P 500 individually.
 Instead, you can invest in all the stocks in the index with one purchase via a mutual fund or exchange-traded fund (ETF).

 Before 1975, if you wanted to buy the 500 stocks in the S&P 500, you would have had to buy each stock individually.
 Vanguard founder John Bogle introduced the first-ever index fund in that pivotal year, which tracked the S&P 500.

 These days, there are many S&P 500 index funds to choose from.
 Read on to find out everything you need to know about how to invest in the S&P 500 index.

 Short for Standard & Poor's 500, this index tracks the performance of 500 of the most significant publicly traded stocks in the U.S. While there are many other index funds, the S&P 500 is perhaps the most famous stock market index in the United States.